 Freephone: 0508 650 200

-We aim to address all complaints in accordance with the principles of natural justice, and we work hard to make sure you feel safe and supported in raising a complaint or an issue.
+We aim to address all complaints and concerns in accordance with the principles of natural justice and we work hard to make sure you feel safe and supported in raising a complaint or concern.

 Our process is designed to make sure you are not academically disadvantaged as a result of making a complaint, while also protecting our staff from frivolous or malicious complaints.